revelbar/revelbar.github.io/_posts/2018-05-14-firstpost.md

 title: "First Post in This Site"
 categories: misc
 ---
+Hey there!
+This is me testing out how to blog in github.
 I don't really know anything about Jekyll, so bear with me.